corentin-junod/DSM-Occlusion/README.md

 - ***--info***
 *optional parameter*
 Prints information about the GDAL driver and the graphic card.
 This is purely informative.

+- ***--shadow-map***
+*optional parameter*
+Changes to behavior of the program.
+The program will generate an omnidirectional shadow map as a GeoTIFF.
+The file will encode at each pixel the sky visibility function for many elevation and azimuth.
+By default, 32 elevations and 90 azimuth direction are computed.
+One pixel value contains 3 elevations values per 16 bits bands.
+The first 5 bits of the first band are the elevation of the first azimuth, the second 5 bits of the first band are the elevation of the second azimuth and so on.
+The first band contains azimuths 1/2/3, the second band azimuths 4/5/6 and so on.
+By default, the output file is downscaled by a factor of 2.

 Example : `DSM_Occlusion -i /path/to/input.tif -o /path/to/output.tif -r 1024`